rtuhpc/hpc-platform/doc/seqr.md

 ![](./images/Screenshot 2024-05-03 at 13.50.03.png)

 ## Access
 Seqr is provided by the Riga Stradins University.
-For access please contact Head of the Bioinformatics Group Baiba Vilne [baiba.vilne@rsu.lv](baiba.vilne@rsu.lv)
+For access, please contact head of the Bioinformatics group, Baiba Vilne ([baiba.vilne@rsu.lv](baiba.vilne@rsu.lv)).